The Homotopy Braces Formality Morphism: Several combinatorial operads given by graphs

 \section{Several combinatorial operads given by graphs}

-The goal of this section is to define the colored operad $\bigGraphs$ occuring in the proof of the main theorem, see eqn. \eref{equ:proofchain}.
-Most operads of this section have occured in the literature in some form or another.
+The goal of this section is to define the colored operad $\bigGra$ occurring in the proof of the main theorem, see eqn. \eref{equ:proofchain}.
+Most operads of this section have occurred in the literature in some form or another: The operad $\Gra$ below was introduced in \cite{megrt}.
+The braces operad goes back to \cite[section 5.2]{GJ}, with the version we are using (sometimes also called the Kontsevich-Soibelman minimal operad) defined in \cite{KS1}.
+The Kontsevich-Soibelman operad was introduced in \cite{KS2}.
+The graphical operad $\bigGra$ combines Feynman diagrammatic objects and algebraic operations thereon that have appeared in some (less general) variant in the proofs of the Kontsevich Formality Theorem \cite{K1} and its extension to Hochschild chains by Shoikhet \cite{shoikhet}.